 - Grow cultivars less susceptible to russeting.
 The late-maturing 'Golden Delicious' strains, 'Criterion', and 'Hawaii' normally do not russet in the Willamette Valley.
 'Smoothee' (a 'Golden Delicious' strain) and most of the red apples have little russeting.

-- Control powdery mildew.
+- Manage trees for powdery mildew.

 - Check for uneven spray distribution or worn nozzles.